kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 </topology>
 ```

-_Note: You may notice the alternative \<param name="" value=""/> syntax.
+If you are a seasoned Knox veteran, you may notice the alternative \<param name="" value=""/> style syntax.
 Both this and \<param>\<name>\</name>\<value>\</value>\</param> style are supported.
-I've used the attribute style here for compactness._
+I've used the attribute style here for compactness.

 Once this topology file is created you will be able to access the Knox Admin API which is what the KNOX service in the topology file provides.
 The cURL command shown below retrieves the version information from the Knox server.